St. John Henry Newman Catholic High School: History

 Roman Catholic secondary education in Scarborough started its roots when its first high school, Neil McNeil High School opened its doors in 1958 for boys while Notre Dame, a Catholic school for girls, opened in 1941 in which the pupils were bused to the two schools.
 However, nearby Scarborough Collegiate Institute was erected in 1922 as Scarborough's main high school at that time.
 Over the next several years, nearby elementary schools surrounding Newman were opened before and after the dawn of the Metropolitan Separate School Board (now today as the Toronto Catholic District School Board) were erected: St. Theresa Shrine of the Little Flower Separate School in 1952, Immaculate Heart of Mary Separate School in 1959 and St. Agatha Separate School in 1964.

 The facility was built in 1962 as the college for St. Augustine's Seminary due to St. Michael's College lacking a downtown campus for St. Augustine's.
-The eastern residential wing of the college was demolished and was rebuilt as Cardinal Newman, opened on September 4, 1973 with the new building erected in 1976.
+The college's eastern residential wing was demolished and rebuilt as Cardinal Newman, opened on September 4, 1973, with the new building erected in 1976.
 In contrast with the schools opened by religious orders, Newman became the first co-educational public separate high school in the former city of Scarborough.

 From the beginning, Cardinal Newman was staffed by Catholic lay teachers who were teaching exclusively.
-Cardinal Newman is one of only two high schools in MSSB to focus intently on an integration program for students with special needs.
-In addition, Cardinal Newman was in the forefront of programs like peer counseling, mediation, electronic keyboarding, and communications technology.
+Cardinal Newman is one of only two high schools in MSSB that focuses intently on an integration program for students with special needs.
+In addition, Cardinal Newman was at the forefront of programs like peer counselling, mediation, electronic keyboarding, and communications technology.

 Cardinal Newman was at one time the only non-uniformed Roman Catholic High School in Metro Toronto.
 This was changed beginning in the late 1980s - early 1990s to conform with other local Catholic High Schools.

 The school name was changed to Blessed Cardinal Newman in February 2011 following the beatification of John Henry Newman.

 The original address for Newman was 2665 Kingston Road, the address was changed to 100 Brimley Road South in 2003 because the school signage and entrance had moved to the eastern side of the property as well as the driveway.
 The school's access continued to use the path via the adjacent St. Theresa Shine Catholic School.

 In November 2018, the Canonization of Blessed Cardinal John Henry Newman was approved.
 His Canonization took place on October 13, 2019.
 It was expected that once he gets canonized, the school's name would be promptly readjusted, similar to other schools in the TCDSB such as St. John Paul II Catholic Secondary School, St. Mother Teresa Catholic Academy, St. Oscar Romero Catholic Secondary School, St. Kateri Tekakwitha Catholic School, St. John XXIII Catholic School and St. Marguerite Bourgeoys Catholic School.